rnhc1000/pantrymagic/README.md

-## _Full Pantry_ <br />
+## _Pantry Provisioning_ <br />
-This project has as goal to help families to generate a list of food to be purchased based on their daily food consumption.
+The goal of this project id to automate the provisioning process of a family house to help families to generate a complete list of food to be purchased based on their daily food consumption.
 ## _Table of contents_